bernedom/bernedom.github.io/services/en/workshops.md

 permalink: /services/workshops/
 ---

-In the past years, I have conducted numerous workshops and training sessions to help teams improve their software delivery processes and CMake skills.
+In recent years, I have conducted numerous workshops and training sessions to help teams improve their software delivery processes and CMake skills.
 Here are some of the workshops I offer:

-All workshops can be tailored to your team's needs, ranging from small 2h sessions to full-day or multi-day workshops.
+All workshops can be tailored to your team's needs, ranging from small 2-hour sessions to full-day or multi-day workshops.
 Topics include:

 # CMake Workshops